fbpx

 Planting Endless Summer hydrangea

-Early Spring and Fall are the best times to plant the Endless Summer Hydrangea.
+Early spring and fall are the best times to plant hydrangeas.
 They have a relatively long growing season, producing flowers from June to September.
 They should ideally be planted before the blooming season so they can establish a stable root system.
 Fall-planted hydrangeas tend to do quite well.

 Where you plant your hydrangeas is hugely important to bloom production.
-Look for areas that get three to four hours of sun in the morning, but are in the shade or filtered light in the afternoon.
+Look for areas that get three to four hours of sun in the morning but are in the shade or filtered light in the afternoon.
 If you live in a Northern growing zone, such as Zones 4-5, your hydrangeas should be able to handle more sun than those that live in Southern growing zones with more intense sunlight.
-These folks should be especially mindful to make sure their hydrangeas are getting shade in the afternoon.
+These folks should be especially mindful to ensure their hydrangeas get shade in the afternoon.

 1. Assuming you are planting potted hydrangeas, go to the site where you want to start your hydrangea garden and dig a hole about twice as wide as the pot size, but no deeper than the soil in the planter.
 If you intend to plant multiple hydrangeas, dig a hole for each.

-2. Remove your Endless Summer Hydrangea from the pot.
+2. Remove the plant from the pot.
 Loosen the outer roots if they are tightly packed.
 This will encourage the roots to expand and grow more quickly.

 3. Check the soil levels to ensure you plant the hydrangea at the same level as the surrounding soil.